 Rabbi Jarrod Grover

-He currently serves as Religious and Ethical Advisor to Jewish Free Loan Toronto (www.jewishfreeloan.ca), Vice-President of the Rabbinical Assembly of Ontario, and is a Rabbinic Cabinet member of Israel Bonds and the Jewish Federations of North America.
-He has received numerous fellowships and awards, including a leadership award from the Government of Canada and accreditation by the Canadian Association for Pastoral Practice and Education.
+He currently serves as Religious and Ethical Advisor to Jewish Free Loan Toronto (www.jewishfreeloan.ca), President of the Rabbinical Assembly of Ontario, and is a Rabbinic Cabinet member of Israel Bonds and the Jewish Federations of North America.
+He has received numerous fellowships and awards, including several leadership awards from the Government of Canada, and accreditation by the Canadian Association for Pastoral Practice and Education.
 In the winter of 2014, he was invited by the Prime Minister to join him on his official delegation to Israel.

 He is married to Carmela, with whom he shares three children and a Boston Terrier named Kobi.